nabingurung/nabingurung/README.md

 - 📫 How to reach me **nabingurung82@gmail.com**

-- ⚡ Fun fact **Sure!
-Here’s a fun fact you can use for your GitHub profile: 🌟 "When I'm not architecting robust software solutions, you can find me strategizing over a soccer tournament or diving into the world of machine learning with C#.
+- ⚡ Fun fact **🌟 "When I'm not architecting robust software solutions, you can find me strategizing over a soccer tournament or diving into the world of machine learning with C#.
 Let’s code the future together!"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">